HarFis/departure-monitor/README.md

 ## Known Issues

 + long start time
-+ empty desktop visible at startup
++ empty Respian desktop visible at startup
 + no automatic or time-based shutdown

 ## Based on